Private students at Case Western Reserve University and Cleveland Institute of Music.

 The American Bach Soloists’ ACADEMY offers advanced conservatory-level students and emerging professionals unique opportunities to study and perform Baroque music in a multi-disciplinary learning environment.
 In addition to in-depth coachings and technical studies with masters of their particular instruments, string players, wind players, continuo and keyboard players, and singers will work together with all faculty members, gaining the perspectives of eminent and highly acclaimed professional artists from a variety of disciplines.

 BERWICK ACADEMY AT THE OREGON BACH FESTIVAL

-The 2017 season features top artists of the early music field.
-Special guest directors who will conduct and perform include keyboardist Lars Ulrik Mortensen and violinist Monica Huggett in addition to OBF Artistic Director Matthew Halls.
+The 2018 season features top artists of the early music field.
+Special guest directors who will conduct and perform include keyboardist Jacques Ogg, and violinists Marc Destrubé and Monica Huggett.
 For more information on the repertory and concerts, view the listing on the class components page.